“In the pretty hamlet of Church Enstone, a cute-as-a-button Cotswold cottage with a couple of aces up its sleeve (sleeps 2-4)”

 - There's plenty more, including fishing, clay pigeon shooting and wonderful gardens at Hidcote Manor (National Trust), Rousham and Batsford Arboretum.

 - Shopping / markets

 The cottage accepts babies (up to 2 years, bring your own cot) and older children (aged 14+), but not normally those aged 3-13.
 This is because the adjoining studio is separate from the rest of the cottage, with its own entrance, so younger children might feel too disconnected from their parents.
-If you would still like to request a stay with children in the 3-13 age bracket, you can do so via our enquiry form.
+If you have children aged 3-13, you can still request to stay.

 Babies (0-1 years)